AnurudhSingh/MyDrive/README.md

 # MyDrive

-A file sharing web app developed using Django.
+A file-sharing web app developed using Django.

 The file-sharing web application project aims to create a platform that allows users to securely upload, organize, and share files with others.